Fork me on GitHub

 §

-Reusing connections with a connection pool
+Reusing connections with batch-module's connection pool

 Mailer pooledMailer = mailerBuilder